eliasab16/vt-src/docs/camera_config.md

 | `wrist_bottom` | 15px |

 Padding expands the detected bounding box on all sides to avoid occluding the detected object.

+## Bounding Box Line Thickness

+Line thickness: **6 pixels** (at 800x600 resolution)

+After resizing to 224x224 for VLA inference, this becomes ~1.7 pixels, which is visible in the model's input.